killingyouguy/PizzaPizzaRandomizer/README.md

 # PizzaPizzaRandomizer
 To help you decide what to order

 Sometimes you don't know what to order at Pizza Pizza.
+The Pizza Pizza website itself does not have a randomization function.
 That is where the Pizza Pizza Randomizer comes in.
 It will generate for you a pizza which you can order at your local Pizza Pizza.

 Here is a sample of a tasty pizza you can create:
 - Your base sauce is: Creamy Garlic Sauce